-BFSA has been awarding financial gifts to students participating in the LACCD Black Graduation Celebration sponsored by the African American Outreach Initiative (AAOI) and the Chancellor’s Office for 7 years.
-This year BFSA will award 2 (two) students with a $300 scholarship.
+Today, we continue that practice of providing students with financial support.
+BFSA has been awarding scholarships to students participating in the Black Graduation Celebration sponsored by the African American Outreach Initiative and the Chancellor’s Office for 7 years.
+This year, 2021, BFSA will award 2 students with a $500 scholarship.

 - Have a minimum cumulative GPA of 2.25 from home campus.

-- Interpret the theme Connect the theme with a current event or a personal experience.
+- Connect the theme with a current event, a personal experience or an educational topic.